yireo-training/react-storefront-next/README.md

 # Structure

-What will eventually be published as `react-storefront` v7.0.0 currently resides in the react-storefront directory.
-The rest of the repo follows the standard next.js project structure
+What will eventually be published as `react-storefront` v7.0.0 currently resides in the `lib/react-storefront` directory.
+The rest of the repo follows the standard next.js project structure.